StratusLab/image-recipes/README.md

 Acknowledgements
 ----------------

-StratusLab is co-funded by the European Community’s Seventh Framework Programme (Capacities) Grant Agreement INFSO-RI-261552.
+This software originated in the StratusLab project that was co-funded by the European Community's Seventh Framework Programme (Capacities) Grant Agreement INFSO-RI-261552 and that ran from June 2010 to May 2012.